 He holds a degree from the University of Vienna and a Master’s degree from King’s College London (LL.M. with a specialization in international arbitration).
 Florian is fluent in English, French and German.

 Emmanuel Kaufman is a partner at KNOETZL.
-Before joining the firm in 2016, he worked for nearly nine years at a large, multinational firm covering the CEE and SEE as a member of the Dispute Resolution Practice Group.
+Before joining the firm in 2016, he worked for approximately nine years at a large, multinational firm covering the CEE and SEE regions, as a member of the Dispute Resolution Practice Group.

 Emmanuel specializes in commercial and international investment arbitration, focusing on complex arbitration proceedings in a wide array of industries, including construction and engineering, IT and telecommunications, gaming, international trade and food and beverages.
-Emmanuel has extensive and substantive experience in arbitration proceedings under the most important arbitration rules including the Rules of Arbitration of the VIAC (Vienna Rules), International Chamber of Commerce (ICC), ICSID Convention’s Rules and UNCITRAL Arbitration Rules.
+Emmanuel has extensive and substantive experience in arbitration proceedings under renowned arbitration rules, including the Rules of Arbitration of the VIAC (Vienna Rules), International Chamber of Commerce (ICC), UNCITRAL Arbitration Rules and ICSID.

-Emmanuel was also co-coach of the team of the University of Buenos Aires (Argentina) that won the final of the XXII Willem C. Vis International Commercial Arbitration Moot in March 2016.
-Since 2016, Emmanuel is ranked by Chambers Global in the area of dispute Resolution as an Argentinean attorney practicing in Austria.
+Emmanuel also co-coached the University of Buenos Aires team (Argentina) that won the XXIII Willem C. Vis International Commercial Arbitration Moot in March 2016.
+Since 2016, Emmanuel is ranked by Chambers Global in the area of dispute resolution as an Argentinean attorney practicing in Austria.

-Emmanuel is a member of the attorney’s bar association of Buenos Aires, Argentina, ICC Young Arbitrators Forum (ICC YAF), the Association of Young Austrian Arbitration Practitioners (YAAP), Young International Arbitration Group (YIAG) and Club Español del Arbitraje (CEA-40).
+Emmanuel holds a law degree from the University of Buenos Aires and is a member of the attorney bar association of Buenos Aires, ICC Young Arbitrators Forum (ICC YAF), Association of Young Austrian Arbitration Practitioners (YAAP), Young International Arbitration Group (YIAG) and Club Español del Arbitraje (CEA-40).

 Emmanuel is fluent in English, German and Spanish.